Engee documentation

 discrete time integrator either reset

 • level - resets and holds the output in the initial state until the reset signal is zero, i.e. different from zero at the current time step or changes from a non-zero value at the previous time step to zero at the current time step.
-For example, this figure shows the effect of the level reset trigger on integration by the inverse Euler method.
+For example, this figure shows the effect of the reset trigger level on integration by the inverse Euler method.

 discrete time integrator level reset